Defending Country Campaign

 The Memorial has even used the actual term ‘Defending Country’.
 In 2020-21, the Memorial’s staff put together talking points for use at Senate Estimates hearings.
 The points included these words: ‘Aboriginal and Torres Strait Islander peoples have a longstanding tradition of defending Country, and continue to serve with honour among our military forces.
 We are committed to telling their stories in the context of the Memorial's charter and throughout conflicts’ (Estimates Hansard, 8 November 2022, page 33; emphasis added).

 The crucial point is how genuine the Memorial is in its commitment to properly recognising and commemorating the Frontier Wars.
-The new Chair of the Council, Kim Beazley, over several months refined his remarks about the Frontier Wars to reach a commitment to ‘substantial’ portrayal, but there are obvious questions about what that word ‘substantial’ means.
+The new Chair of the Council, Kim Beazley, over several months refined his remarks about the Frontier Wars to reach a commitment to ‘substantial’ portrayal (and in a separate section, and depicting resistance as well as massacres), but there are obvious questions about what that word ‘substantial’ means.
 How substantial is substantial?

 Adding to these uncertainties is the unwillingness of Memorial management at present to allow for more than a token increase in space in the redeveloped Memorial to deal with the Frontier Wars – 410 square metres in May 2023, compared with 385 square metres in the pre-redevelopment Memorial.
 Moreover, that space is—as in the ‘old’ Memorial—to include not only the Frontier Wars but also the Australian contingents sent between 1860 and 1902 to the New Zealand Wars, the Sudan, the Boxer Rebellion in China, and the Boer War in South Africa.

 Much more on this can be found on the Honest History webpage.
-This document summarises that material.
+This document compiled from the Memorial's own figures summarises that material.
 There seems to be a serious split on the Memorial Council, with the Memorial’s management caught somewhere in the middle.

 Exact numbers are impossible to ascertain but, looking at Queensland alone, there has been extensive research on the role of the paramilitary Native Police and their white officers, working from a network of camps—with individual camps in place for a few months to up to 44 years—across Queensland from 1849 to 1904.
 Episode 3 of The Australian Wars includes a discussion between director, Rachel Perkins, and historical archaeologist, Dr Heather Burke: